 More hearty stews I know you’ll love!

-I hope I’ve talked you into trying it!
+I know you’ll enjoy this recipes!
 This recipe makes a nice big pot of stew, enough for 6 generous portions or 8 healthy bowls.
 Plenty for your family – and if you don’t say anything about the okra, they won’t even know, right?
 Enjoy!

 Some of the items below contain affiliate links; I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 However, I only promote things that I love and think you will love, too.
 For more information, please see my Disclosure Policy.